 You will find L-glutamine in most protein powders, but it can also be taken by itself in powder, pill, or liquid form (which are all basically tasteless).
-Need a recommendation?
-Try this BSN Glutamine DNA, which is tasteless and can be added to water or a post-workout shake.
+View our complete selection of protein powders.

 3. Branched-Chain Amino Acids (BCAAs)

 If you are headed to the gym for a 30-minute jog on the treadmill, you can probably skip them.
-But if you are about to strength or interval train, it might be worth trying Optimum Nutrition Pro BCAA, which acts as muscle armor.
+But if you are about to strength or interval train, it might be worth trying BPN.

 The benefits of taking beta-alanine may take up to two to four weeks to show, so if you try a beta-alanine formula, make sure you give the powder enough time to work.